diificult/CarAI/README.md

 Current State of Project:
 The AI is able to get to goals quickly and efficently while avoiding walls.
 It is also able to turn around if required.

-This project is on pause as of: [DATE OF PAUSE] and will be returned to.
+This project is on pause as of: 18.03.2025 and will be returned to.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>